 The home-share company launched a new global initiative that will provide free or subsidized housing for healthcare professionals, relief workers, and first responders with the goal of helping to house 100,000 workers.
 Hosts can opt in to provide homes that follow new cleanliness protocols.

 In partnership with City Hall and the DOT, Citi Bike launched its Critical Workforce Membership Program, which provides the first-responder, healthcare, and transit workforce with a free month of Citi Bike membership.
 Operator Lyft is also prioritizing valet resources and stepping up disinfecting at stations directly adjacent to hospitals that have already seen significant ridership during the crisis.
-These include:

 The favorite footwear of many health care professionals is stepping up to donate up to 100,000 pairs of shoes to health care workers across the country through their newly launched “A Free Pair for Healthcare” program.